 SO2 is a dense, colorless, toxic, non-flammable, reactive gas composed of one sulfur atom bonded to two oxygen atoms.
 It has a suffocating unpleasant strong distinct odor similar to a matchstick being struck.
 It is an acidic, erosive gas that reacts easily with other substances to form harmful compounds, such as sulfuric acid, sulfurous acid, and sulfate particles.

-Sulphur oxides in the Atmosphere
+What Does Sulphur Dioxide Cause in Atmosphere

 SOx is naturally present in the atmosphere at very low concentrations.
 About 99% of SO2 is released into the atmosphere through human activities.
 High levels of SO2 are often found at industrial sites or in densely populated urban areas.
 The lifetime of SO2 in the atmosphere is about a few days and is removed by reacting with various other compounds.